sjfaz/awsome-agency/README.md

 ![target architecture](./architecture.png)

 ```
-# If you have a slack URL to use you can store in SSM Param store with the below CLI command - replace value with actual slack url.
+# If you have a slack URL to use, you can store in AWS SSM Param store with the below CLI command - replace value with actual slack url.

 aws ssm put-parameter \
     --name "/awesome-agency/slack-url" \